Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 The key concepts here are density-driven flow, wind-driven circulation, the Coriolis effect, and upwelling dynamics.
-Don't just memorize current names and locations—know what physical forces create each current type and how those currents shape biological communities.
+Don't just memorize current names and locations.
+Know what physical forces create each current type and how those currents shape biological communities.
 A question about the Gulf Stream isn't really about geography; it's about heat transport and its ecological consequences.

 Upwelling brings cold, nutrient-rich water from depth to the surface, fueling phytoplankton blooms that support entire food webs.
 This process occurs where winds and currents move surface water away from an area, allowing deeper water to rise and replace it.

 Large-scale climate patterns periodically reorganize ocean circulation, with dramatic consequences for marine ecosystems worldwide.
-These oscillations represent natural variability in the ocean-atmosphere system, but their effects cascade through food webs and fisheries.
+These oscillations represent natural variability in the ocean-atmosphere system, but their effects cascade through entire food webs and fisheries.

 | Concept | Best Examples |